 The Convergence also led to the disappearance of four women.
 Visitors can uncover the secret of what happened to them, and why the worlds converged in the first place.

-At no extra cost, visitors can also request an optional QPASS, a card that gives you access to the “memories” of the citizens of each world and takes you deeper into the secret stories hidden in the installation.
+For an extra $3, visitors can also request an optional QPASS, a card that gives you access to the “memories” of the citizens of each world and takes you deeper into the secret stories hidden in the installation.
 Visitors can view their collected memories at Memory ATMs or online after they leave Convergence Station and use them to piece together the installation’s secret narrative.
 They can also use their QPASS to help return memories to their original creators or to interact with the exhibition’s other hidden, interactive Easter eggs.

 When you step into Convergence Station, it feels like you’ve entered a futuristic transit station.